Being Mortal

 by Atul Gawande

-(This blog post features affiliate links which pays a small commission to this blog from purchases, without additional cost to you)
+(This blog post features affiliate links that pay a small commission to this blog from purchases, without additional cost to you)

 I read Being Mortal by Atul Gawande, M.D.
 (To be exact, I listened to the audio version)